TITLE:

 · Areas adjacent to facility structures are maintained to prevent concentrations of vegetation which could support wildland and operational fires.

-· The Fire Protection Engineer is consulted during the evaluation process of a new design, procedure, or process that has fire-safety implications.
+· The Fire Marshal and the Fire Protection Engineer (SubContractor) is consulted during the evaluation process of a new design, procedure, or process that has fire-safety implications.

 ISSUING AUTHORITY